 Antibiotic pollution: WHO issues first guidance

-To curb antibiotic pollution from manufacturing, WHO has published first-ever guidance on wastewater and solid waste management for antibiotic manufacturing ahead of the United Nations General Assembly (UNGA) High-Level Meeting on antimicrobial resistance (AMR) which is sheduled to take place on 26 September 2024.
+To curb antibiotic pollution from manufacturing, WHO has published first-ever guidance on wastewater and solid waste management for antibiotic manufacturing ahead of the United Nations General Assembly (UNGA) High-Level Meeting on antimicrobial resistance (AMR) which is scheduled to take place on 26 September 2024.

 Antibiotic pollution viz., environmental emissions of antibiotics at the manufacturing sites and at other points downstream in supply chain including improper disposal of unused and expired antibiotics is not new or unnoticed.
 High levels of antibiotics in water bodies downstream of manufacturing sites have been recorded.
 This can lead to emergence of new drug-resistant bacteria and consequent emergence and spread of antimicrobial resistance (AMR).